CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger phrases users would say: 'track resource usage', 'monitor CPU and memory', 'optimize resource allocation'.
-These are realistic phrases a user would naturally use when needing this skill.
+Explicit natural trigger phrases ('track resource usage', 'monitor CPU and memory', 'optimize resource allocation') are terms a user would naturally say, giving good coverage.

 3 / 3